nathan-barry/next-js-site/posts/people-who-shaped-me.md

 One might wonder why Shivon Zilis is up there.
 She’s not a public persona.
 What is true is that she’s another similar archetypal ideal.
 She and Lex both are the competent individual enthralled in their own passion to create and add to the world.
 It is a noble thing to be.

-From one of my favorite figures in history, another archetypal character of he who manifests into being, I'll leave a quote.
+From one of my favorite figures in history, another archetypal character of "he who manifests into being", I'll leave a quote.

-“Do what you can, with what you have, where you are” - Teddy Roosevelt
+#### “Do what you can, with what you have, where you are” - Teddy Roosevelt